 Cascadia’s citizens have suffered considerably from the combined effects of the global economic downturn and the mutual trade embargo that fuels ill feeling between Cascadia and the United States.
 A persistent, high jobless rate has caused more than 200,000 people to cross international boundaries in search of better employment opportunities, in effect the largest displacement in the Pacific Northwest since the first decade of the twentieth century.
 Within this transient population, 95% formerly resided in regions west of the Cascade Range, predominantly from the major population centers of Portland and Seattle.

 The work-related diaspora makes it almost impossible to tabulate accurate census data.
 Many Cascadians have sought refuge in what they consider their United States "Motherland,” while others have chosen to look for work throughout Central and Eastern Cascadia.
 Those remaining behind must contend with radical swings in inflation rates and the necessity of accepting menial employment in fields for which they are often vastly overqualified.

 None of these impediments to an acceptable quality of life is a reflection of Cascadia’s literacy rate, which consistently remains above 99% for both males and females.
-Government officials and an array of public and private relief agencies make the country’s educational system a source of intense national pride that reinforces its century-old tradition of independence and sovereignty.
+Government officials and an array of public and private relief agencies make the country’s educational system a source of intense national pride that reinforces its tradition of independence and sovereignty.
 Widespread educational institutions are the norm, from daycare and kindergarten through university and conservatory levels.